Reading-eScience-Centre/leaflet-coverage/README.md

 ```

 It's the job of the CoverageLayerFactory to choose the right renderer for a
 given Coverage object.
-Currently this happens only based on the `Coverage.type` property.
+Currently this happens based on the `Coverage.type`
+and `Coverage.domainType` properties, with the latter being a fall-back if
+no renderers for a given `Coverage.type` were found.
 If more control is needed, then renderers can be easily invoked manually, or
 a more sophisticated factory class may be developed.

 A renderer is any class implementing the ILayer interface.
 The constructor must accept
 the Coverage as first argument, and options as second: